”Don’t look to those who tried to break you to heal you.”

 To those around the narcissist, they will they accuse the partner of being a gold digger and using the narcissist for material gain.

 1. Pride and concern in achievements to excess.

 They will try to pull people in through their intellect.
 They not only try to impress those around them with complicated words.
-Long, drawn-out conversations, but also to destroy anyone who dares to question their intellect or theories, they take this as deep criticism, as they believe they are special and superior to those around them, they will seek to harm those who go against them.
+Long, drawn-out conversations, but also to destroy anyone who dares to question their intellect or theories, they take this as severe criticism.
+They believe they are special and superior to those around them; they will seek to harm those who go against them.

 3. Little to no interest in sex.

 A cerebral narcissist is often asexual.
-Although they might be attracted to another, they often have little to no sexual desires.
-A cerebral narcissist often lacks the sexual attraction towards people.
-They have very little desire for sexual activity which would involve another, often opting to self masturbate.
+Although they might be attracted to another, they usually have little to no sexual desires.
+A cerebral narcissist often lacks sexual attraction towards people.
+They have very little appetite for sexual activity, which would involve another, often opting to self masturbate.